What Is Polycythemia Vera?

-Talk to your friends and family for advice on keeping a positive attitude.
-You may also want to join a support group for people with polycythemia vera.
+Talk to your friends and family about how to keep a positive attitude.
+You may also want to join a support group for people with your condition.

-The MPN (myeloproliferative neoplasms) Research Foundation has more information about polycythemia vera.
-The foundation can also help you to find support groups.
+The MPN Research Foundation has more information about polycythemia vera.
+It can also help you find support groups.